THE MEYER - RIEDLIN YEARS

 CATALYSTS THAT BEGAN TO CHANGE THE BREWING INDUSTRY

-However, two inventions caused revolutionary changes to the brewing industry; pasteurization and ice making.
-Louis Pasteur invented a process to pasteurize beer in 1873, which prevented it from spoiling and made the bottling of beer more practical.
+However, two inventions in the 1870s caused revolutionary changes to the brewing industry; pasteurization and ice making.
+Louis Pasteur invented a process to pasteurize in 1873, which prevented beer from spoiling and made the bottling of beer more practical.
 This made it easier for individuals to consume beer at home or in places other than those that served beer out of kegs.
 In addition, ice making equipment in the 1870s not only allowed the making of lager beer to be made more easily year round, but it allowed beer to be shipped longer distances.
 Of particular importance, ice making made it more practical for homes to use ice boxes year round to help preserve food - and beer.
-These two important technologies, pasteurization and ice making, allowed brewers to more easily brew lager beer year round and enabled some brewers that were willing to make the necessary capital commitments to "export" their beer in refrigerated railroad cars to areas outside of their local area.
-It made it possible for brewers to expand their regional areas, and eventually become national in scope.
-However, with the national per capita consumption for beer in the Greater Cincinnati Area that was two or three time the national average due to its German heritage, the larger local brewers could be profitable without having to focus on having beer "exports."
-Further, before Prohibition, most of the local Cincinnati area brewers did not have locations where railroad line spurs could be brought into into their breweries.
-Consequently, it made it more difficult for them to transport beer via rail outside of the their Tri-State region.
+These two important technologies, pasteurization and ice making, allowed brewers to more easily brew lager beer year round.
+This also made it possible for brewers to expand their regional areas.
+For brewers willing to make the necessary capital commitments to "export" their beer in refrigerated railroad cars to areas outside of their local area, they could eventually become national in scope.
+However, with the national per capita consumption for beer in the Greater Cincinnati area, which was two or three time the national average due to its German heritage, the larger local brewers could be profitable without having to focus on "exporting" their beer.
+Further, before Prohibition, most of the local Cincinnati area brewers did not have locations where railroad spurs could be brought into into their breweries to easily transport their beer by rail.
+Consequently, it made it more difficult for most Cincinnati brewers to transport beer via rail outside of the their region.

 WILLIAM RIEDLIN ACQUIRES AN INTEREST